-- 2.2 The Maidstone Borough Local Plan Review work commenced in 2018.
+- 1.1 The Maidstone Borough Local Plan Review work commenced in 2018.
 An extensive evidence base has been prepared which underpins the content of the review.
-The Local Plan Review was subject to three stages of public consultation before it was submitted for Independent Examination. - 2.3 The Maidstone Borough Local Plan Review is a comprehensive document, providing a full suite of policies which underpin an overall strategy for how, when and where development will be delivered in the period to 2038.
+The Local Plan Review was subject to three stages of public consultation before it was submitted for Independent Examination. - 1.2 The Maidstone Borough Local Plan Review is a comprehensive document, providing a full suite of policies which underpin an overall strategy for how, when and where development will be delivered in the period to 2038.
 To this extent the Local Plan Review's policies and site allocations work together as a coherent package and should be read and applied as such.
 The document once adopted will be consolidated with the saved policies of the Maidstone Local Plan 2011-31 and form part of the Development Plan for the Borough.
-The saved policies are set out in appendix 3 of the Maidstone Local Plan 2021-2038 authority was also given to the Strategic Planning and Infrastructure Committee to agree a schedule of proposed Main Modifications.
+The saved policies are set out in appendix 3 of the Maidstone Local Plan 2021- 2038.